-We have currently tested over 15 Shark vacuums.
-Shark is a manufacturer of homeware goods such as irons and mops in addition to vacuums.
-Unlike other brands such as Samsung or BISSELL that focus on a limited type of vacuum design, Shark offers a little bit of everything, including robot vacuums, secondary handheld configurations, and corded or cordless design.
+We've currently tested over 15 Shark vacuums.
+Shark is a manufacturer of homeware goods like irons and mops in addition to vacuums.
+Unlike other brands like Samsung or BISSELL that focus on a limited type of vacuum design, Shark offers a little bit of everything, including robot vacuums, secondary handheld configurations, and corded or cordless design.
 They also produce several lines at different price points, so there's something available for all budgets and situations.

 Shark produces a variety of different vacuum types at different price points.
 They're smartly designed to be reconfigured into a handheld design should you need a closer clean, and there are cordless options available.
 When comparing their stick vacuums to Dyson's offerings, Shark vacuums feel better built and sturdier.
-However, they also tend to have a similar but albeit slightly worse performance on carpet.
-For upright vacuums, they usually perform better on all surface types than BISSELL vacuums.
+However, they also tend to have a similar but slightly worse performance on carpet.
+Their upright vacuums usually perform better on all surface types than BISSELL vacuums.
 It also should be noted that Shark doesn't currently make canister vacuums.

 Mar 31, 2021: Checked picks to ensure the best products are being recommended and that they're in stock.